 The improvement in RPSS of the consolidated model over the standard CLIPER follows directly from the former's better deterministic skill and narrower error distribution.
-It is interesting to note that the consolidated 'ensemble' scores are higher than the 'deterministic' ones.
+It is interesting to note that the consolidated ensemble scores are higher than the deterministic ones.
 This implies that additional information may be contained within the ensemble hindcasts and that simply averaging these together may not yield the best hindcast.

 h.
-Independent forecasts 1900-1950
+Independent forecasts for 1900-50

-The replicated real-time forecast skill 1900-1950 of the consolidated ENSO-CLIPER model for predicting the August-September Niño 3.4, 3, 4 and 1+2 indices at monthly leads out to 6 months is compared against persistence in Figure 7 and against the standard ENSO-CLIPER model in Figure 8.
-The skill measure used is the mean square skill score (MSSS).
+The replicated real-time forecast skill for 1900-50 of the consolidated ENSO-CLIPER model for predicting the August-September Niño-3.4, -3, -4, and -1+2 indices at monthly leads out to 6 months is compared against persistence in Fig. 7 and against the standard ENSO-CLIPER model in Fig. 8.
+The skill measure used is MSSS.
 For all regions and at all leads it is clear that the consolidated model outperforms persistence and outperforms (or at worst matches) the MSSS skill of the standard CLIPER model.
 These skill differences are quantified in Table 5 and discussed below.
-Confidence intervals for the estimation of MSSS are narrower for the consolidated model at all leads and for all ENSO indices; the only exception being Niño 1+2 for the comparison between the consolidated and standard CLIPER models.
-The consolidated model MSSS skill is positive to 97.5% confidence at leads out to 4 months or early April for AS Niño 4 and out to leads of 2 months or early June for the other AS ENSO indices.
+Confidence intervals for the estimation of MSSS are narrower for the consolidated model at all leads and for all ENSO indices; the only exception being Niño-1+2 for the comparison between the consolidated and standard CLI-PER models.
+The consolidated model MSSS skill is positive to 97.5% confidence at leads out to 4 months or early April for AS Niño-4 and out to leads of 2 months or early June for the other AS ENSO indices.